 Self-Care for Brain Cancer

 The person's health-care provider and the physician team in charge of their case should discuss details about home care with both the patient and family members.

-If the patient's prognosis is poor, it is appropriate to discuss options of hospice care, advance directives to doctors, and provisions for a living will.
+If the patient's prognosis is poor, it is appropriate to discuss options of hospice care, and advance directives with the doctors.

 Patient Comments & Reviews